mazvie-cee/Data-analysis-and-visualization-projects/README.md

-# Data analystics projects - Data visualizations
+# Data analytics projects - Data visualizations
 A collection of my AI projects, from Python beginner level to advanced deep learning.